jae-ng/IP-for-HOME-Website/README.md

 In the Contact page there is a form which allows users to enter their details to contact the store should they have any enquirys.
 There is also an interactable map which displays the stores's location.

+In the Checkout page, there is a form which allows users to enter their card details to allow them to pay for their items.

 ## Features Left To Implement

 API that logs information from users logging into their accounts.